olvenmage/twig-components-bundle/README.md

 A mixin is just another service, so inside of here you can inject and use whatever you like.
 When a mixin is parsed, the parameters its return will be merged with the component's using `array_merge`.

 The mixin has to be registered in your `services.yaml` with the `olveneer.mixin` tag.
-You can however use the same trick earlier for mixins as well,Jjust add this to your services.yaml:

-        App\Mixin\:
-                  resource: '../src/Mixin'
-                  tags: ['olveneer.mixin']
-Now every mixin you define in the App\Mixin folder will be automatically registered as a mixin, neat!
+If you use autoconfigure, this happens automatically to any service extending the `TwigComponentMixin` class!

 **Best Practices**